Cluster Exploration using Informative Manifold Projections: Introduction

 \section{Introduction}

 Data exploration focuses on identifying informative patterns to discover new insight and knowledge about a collection of data.
 The often high-dimensional nature of such data renders the visual exploration process intractable for the human eye, and therefore specialized data manipulation of the original samples is essential in practice.
-Dimensionality reduction methods have been at the forefront of this challenge~\cite{10.5555/1162264} aiming to recover lower-dimensional embeddings of the original data that facilitate the identification of underlying data cohorts and help understand better the problem at hand.
+Dimensionality reduction methods have been at the forefront of this challenge \cite{10.5555/1162264} aiming to recover lower-dimensional embeddings of the original data that facilitate the identification of underlying data cohorts and help understand better the problem at hand.

 One of the most well known dimensionality reduction approaches perhaps is principal component analysis (PCA) \cite{Hotelling1933AnalysisOA}, an efficient linear method aiming to maximizing the variance along the projection vectors, which in practice appears insufficient for meaningful separation of cohorts.
-A variety of non-linear methods have also been proposed that conversely focus on locally preserving the structure of the data such as Isomap \cite{tenenbaum_global_2000}, LLE \cite{article}, t-SNE \cite{tsne}, UMAP \cite{UMAP}, TriMap \cite{2019TRIMAP} and LargeVis \cite{Tang_2016}, etc. Projection pursuit (PP) \cite{pp, ppbook} defines a family of dimensionality reduction methods that can enable various embedding effects depending on a suitably selected criterion.
+A variety of non-linear methods have also been proposed that conversely focus on locally preserving the structure of the data such as Isomap \cite{tenenbaum_global_2000}, LLE \cite{article}, t-SNE \cite{tsne}, UMAP \cite{UMAP}, TriMap \cite{2019TRIMAP} and LargeVis \cite{Tang_2016}, etc. Projection pursuit (PP) \cite{pp} defines a family of dimensionality reduction methods that can enable various embedding effects depending on a suitably selected criterion.
 The kurtosis index \cite{934071} is one specific PP example that specializes in identifying ``interesting'' projections.
 Its minimization particularly penalizes the normality of the data distribution, promoting thus more meaningful separability when searching for clusters.
+Other approaches that promote non-normality (non-Gaussianity) include negentropy and mutual information~\cite{Hyvrinen2000IndependentCA} which belong in the broader family of independent component analysis methodologies.